 If you are trying to get their hands on the latest Samsung flagship smartphones, we have compiled some of their latest releases for the year 2021 together with their prices right here.

 Galaxy Z Fold 2

-This Galaxy Z Fold 2 is the successor to the Samsung Galaxy Fold.
+This Galaxy Z Fold 2 was released on September 18, 2020, and is the successor to the Samsung Galaxy Fold.
 The new Galaxy Z Fold 2 comes with a 6.3-inch front display, while the folding display has a sizable 7.6-inch.